Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre/hb.md

 ### Arresting Strike {.hide}

 ***Arresting Strike***
 :   When you hit a creature with an attack roll, you can expend **one** Superiority Die to attempt to hinder the target's Movement.
 Add the Superiority Die to the attack's damage roll.
-The target must succeed on a **:d20-save: DEX Save**{ .d20} or it's **:rsc-spd: Speed** is halved until the start of your next turn.
+The target must succeed on a **:d20-save: DEX Save**{ .d20} or it's **:rsc-spd: Speed**{.mv} is halved until the start of your next turn.

 ---